joshualai9922/Tictactoe-Project/README.md

 ## Steps

-1. Update .env file with respective keys
+1. Update .env file in root directory with respective keys

 2. Open a terminal and enter the following commands: